Do you ever see ads online that seem to be specifically targeting you? Learn why this happens and whether or not you should be concerned.

 How to deactivate

 You can also choose to deactivate targeted advertisements entirely.
-But bear in mind doing this will mean that you are now shown ads at random and you won’t be able to block specific advertisers that you don’t like.
-So you might end up seeing more annoying ads than beforehand.
+But bear in mind that doing this will mean you are now shown ads at random and you won’t be able to block specific advertisers you don’t like.
+So you might end up seeing more annoying ads than you did before.